fsorrenti/scoutpip/README.md

 Hello!
-Welcome to `scoutpip` (Supernova Cosmology Utilities)!
+Welcome to `scoutpip` (Supernova Cosmology Utilities pip-installable)!
 This repositories provide all the codes necessary for computing the multipoles of the SNe luminosity distance and  reproduce the results in https://arxiv.org/pdf/2212.10328, https://arxiv.org/pdf/2403.17741 and https://arxiv.org/pdf/2407.07002,  together with analyses tools.

 ## Installation